argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 </details>

-Finally, the `chatty` function only needs to call the previous `prepare_input` and send it to the client.
-We will yield the stream as we obtain the results instead of waiting for the final outcome to be ready:

-And finally the `chatty` function.
-It prepares the input to be passed to the client, and sends us the stream as it's being generated.
-Once it finishes, the interaction with the chatbot will be saved so we can review the conversation afterwards and improve the model:
+We've reached the culmination of our conversational AI system: the `chatty` function.
+This function serves as the orchestrator, bringing together the various components we've built so far.
+Its primary responsibility is to invoke the `prepare_input` function, which crafts the prompt that will be passed to the client.
+Then, we yield the stream of text as it's being generated, and once the response is finished, the conversation history will be saved, providing us with a valuable resource to review and refine our model, ensuring it continues to improve with each iteration.

 ```python
 def chatty(message: str, history: list[tuple[str, str]]) -> Generator[str, None, None]: